 Who is the greatest apostle; more accomplished, and considered most important Apostles?

 In matters of faith and theology, there is NO “most important, greatest” or “best apostle or disciple of Jesus.”
-The twelve apostles have unique backgrounds all “unworthy” based on human standards.
+The twelve apostles have unique backgrounds—all unworthy to be called great before God.
+Apostles John, Peter, and Paul are the most well-known early church fathers.

 - John is perhaps the most popular because he wrote the Book of John and Revelation attributed to him.